rediscovery-io/remo-python/README.md

 - **visualise statistics** like # objects per class
 - **quickly annotate** your images

 Remo runs on Windows, Linux and Mac.
+It can be ran from within Jupyter Notebooks and Colab Notebooks.
 It is written using Python and React.JS and uses a lightweight database to store metadata.

 <img src=examples/assets/dataset.jpeg alt="alt text" width=400><img src=examples/assets/annotation_tool.jpeg width=400>